 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for medical and clinical lab technicians were expected to increase by 15%, about as fast as the average for all occupations, from 2010-2020 (www.bls.gov).
-The BLS also reported that the median salary for medical lab technicians was $37,240 as of May 2012.
-Georgia and Tennessee were the two states with the greatest concentration of medical lab technicians employed in that same year.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for medical and clinical lab technicians were expected to increase by 18%, which is much faster than the average for all occupations, from 2014-2024 (www.bls.gov).
+The BLS also reported that the median annual salary for medical lab technicians was $38,970 as of May 2015.
+Tennessee and Maryland were the two states with the greatest concentration of medical lab technicians employed in that same year.

 Continuing Education and Certification Information

-Technicians who want to enhance their focus on microbiology might consider pursuing a Bachelor of Science in either microbiology or a related subject, such as cellular and molecular biology.
+Technicians who want to continue their microbiology education might consider pursuing a Bachelor of Science in either microbiology or a related subject, such as cellular and molecular biology.
 These 4-year programs cover topics such as the identification, growth, structure and behavior of microorganisms like bacteria and viruses; bachelor's-level students learn to apply this knowledge to medical and clinical research.
 Earning a bachelor's degree can lead to opportunities as a microbiology technologist, which is a higher-level position than technician.

 A number of professional organizations offer certification credentials for qualified microbiology technicians and technologists.
 These organizations include the American Society for Clinical Pathology's Board of Certification and the American Medical Technologists.
 Each organization offers different criteria for certification.
 Common requirements include completing an accredited educational program and passing a competency exam.